ampproject/amppackager/monitoring.md

  Some metrics only make sense for a particular handler.
 E.g. `gateway_request_latencies_in_seconds` and other metrics related to gateway requests are only related to `signer` handler's operation.
 Such metrics are only broken down into buckets by the response code, not by the handler.

- __labels__ like "code" and "handler" are key-value properties of buckets that indicate the specific values of the breakdown dimensions, e.g. `code="200"` or `handler="healthz"`.
+ __Labels__ like "code" and "handler" are key-value properties of buckets that indicate the specific values of the breakdown dimensions, e.g. `code="200"` or `handler="healthz"`.

 ## Metrics types: counters and summaries